-If you want one of the coveted Aachen witch mugs, that come in several fun colors, be prepared to show your covid vaccine, get a bracelet, and enjoy hour beverage of choice within a “roped off” area.
+If you want one of the coveted Aachen witch mugs, that comes in several fun colors, be prepared to show your covid vaccine, get a bracelet, and enjoy your beverage of choice within a “roped off” area.

 I loved all the colors they had, but when you only keep one mug from each place and have difficulties making decisions, the plethora of colors gave me anxiety.

 I ended up letting the kids pick and they all went with yellow (not my first choice, but oh well).

 I’m definitely looking forward to getting more mugs from Aachen in the years to come—maybe one in every color?!

 What to Eat at the Aachen Christmas Market

 So, here’s one thing I didn’t love about Aachen: I felt like the food options weren’t the best here.
 You’ll find your usual flammkuchen, currywurst, and even some pretzels, but that was kind of it.
 There was a sweet roll stand (I will be back to try that), waffles, and a really delicious fruity/coco-nutty muffin-type thing, but no foods that really wowed me.

 You will find a lot of Printen—Aachen’s version of Lebkuchen or gingerbread.
 It’s sweetened with a syrup made from sugar beets grown all around the region (they were actually just harvesting some from the field across our street last week).
 You’ll find Printen shops selling them in different flavors.
 I love white chocolate, personally.

 If you’re looking for a market with great food, head to Essen!

 What to Buy at the Aachen Christmas Market